psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 "I was at the naming of you, for all that.
 Well do I remember the day that Silis Macallum gave you birth; and I was at the house on the croft of Ballyrona when Murtagh Ross — that was your father — laughed.
 It was an ill laughing that."

 "I am knowing it.
-The curse of God on him! "
+The curse of God on him!"

 "Tis not the first, nor the last, though the grass is on his head three years agone now."